Mexican Red-Knee Tarantula

 Where are they?

-Our Mexican Red-knee tarantula lives in the Children's Animal Center.
+Our Mexican Red-knee tarantula lives in Animal Discoveries.

 VIEWING TIPS

-Our spider can be seen behind the glass on the left side of the CAC.
+Our spider can be seen behind the glass on the left side of Animal Discoveries.
 If you can't see her at first, look inside the log that sits in her enclosure.

 Quick Facts